rasgointelligence/RasgoTransforms/docs/datespine.md

 The join with the date spine will be an outer join such that all intervals are present and all data that does not fall into one of those intervals is excluded.

+If start_timestamp or end_timestamp are left blank, they will be automatically generated as the min or max timestamp in the 'date_col' column.

 It's essentially:
 ```
 SELECT user_table.*, intervals.*